 Advanced Practice Providers (APPs) are not eligible for Medical Staff membership.
-APPs who demonstrate evidence of current licensure, relevant training and/or experience, professional competence, and continuously meet the qualifications, standards, and requirements set forth in these Bylaws and the applicable Rules and Regulations including the APP policies and procedures, may be granted clinical privileges or practice prerogatives by the Medical Staff.
+APPs who demonstrate evidence of current licensure, relevant training and/or experience, professional competence, and continuously meet the qualifications, standards, and requirements (1) specific to APP's as set forth in these Bylaws, the Rules and policies, and (2) for Medical Staff members as set forth in these Bylaws, the Rules and policies to the extent they may logically apply to APP's, may be granted clinical privileges or practice prerogatives by the Medical Staff.